| EXECUTIVE SUMMARY

 a group having a broader focus than the DCC.

-• The DCC is not within the N.S.C. system which
+The DCC is not within the N.S.C. system which provides a more direct access to both the

 President and the principal foreign policy